Why a Strong Immune System Matters and How to Strengthen Yours

 Garlic

 Garlic contains allicin, a compound known for its antimicrobial and anti-inflammatory effects.
-These properties contribute to a strengthened immune response, assisting the body in warding off infections.
+These properties contribute to a strengthened immune response, helping the body ward off infections.
 For centuries, garlic has been praised for its health benefits.
-The active ingredient in garlic is allicin, but cooking destroys it.
+The active ingredient in garlic is allicin but cooking destroys it.

-Recent research suggests that garlic may boost the immune system's performance by activating specific cell types like macrophages, lymphocytes, natural killer cells, dendritic cells, and eosinophils.
+Recent research suggests that garlic may enhance the immune system's performance by activating specific cell types, including macrophages, lymphocytes, natural killer cells, dendritic cells, and eosinophils.
 It does this through various mechanisms, including influencing the secretion of cytokines, promoting immunoglobulin production, enhancing phagocytosis (the process of engulfing and digesting pathogens), and activating macrophages (cells that engulf and digest cellular debris and pathogens).

-Immune dysfunction is linked to the development and progression of various diseases, and garlic's impact on cytokine secretion could be a key factor in its therapeutic effects.
-This means that garlic might play a role in treating and preventing conditions like obesity, metabolic syndrome, cardiovascular disorders, gastric ulcers, and even cancer.
+Various diseases develop and progress due to immune dysfunction, and garlic may exert its therapeutic effects by influencing cytokine secretion.
+This suggests that garlic may play a role in treating and preventing conditions such as obesity, metabolic syndrome, cardiovascular disorders, gastric ulcers, and even certain types of cancer.
 In essence, garlic seems to have a positive influence on the immune system, potentially contributing to its health-promoting effects.

 Ginger

 Ginger possesses anti-inflammatory and antioxidant properties, which can help control the ageing process.
-Its antimicrobial action adds another benefit by helping to treat infections.
+Its antimicrobial action provides an additional benefit by helping to treat infections.
 In the body, oxidative stress occurs when the production of free radicals or reactive oxygen species surpasses the antioxidant capacity.
-This imbalance is linked to heart diseases, neurodegenerative conditions, cancer, and the ageing process.
+An imbalance in the body contributes to heart diseases, neurodegenerative conditions, cancer, and the ageing process.
 Ginger's bioactive molecules, especially gingerols, have demonstrated antioxidant activity in various scenarios, potentially counteracting the harmful effects of oxidative stress.

 Turmeric

-Turmeric, a golden spice from the roots of the Curcuma longa plant, has considerable benefits for the immune system.
+A golden spice from the roots of the Curcuma longa plant, turmeric has considerable benefits for the immune system.
 Turmeric contains approximately fifteen polyphenols, the most active and beneficial of which is curcumin.
-Curcumin has been found to be anti-inflammatory and has strong anti-oxidant properties.
+Curcumin has been found to have anti-inflammatory properties and exhibits strong antioxidant effects.

 Research suggests that curcumin may influence the activity of various immune cells, including T cells, B cells, macrophages, and natural killer (NK) cells.
 These cells play crucial roles in detecting and eliminating harmful bacteria and viruses.
-Turmeric can support the immune system further because it is anti-microbial.
-It can help combat bacteria and fungi, which helps prevent infections.
+Turmeric can further support the immune system because it exhibits antimicrobial properties.
+It can help combat bacteria and fungi, thereby preventing infections.

 Cinnamon

-Cinnamon is a popular spice that comes from the bark of trees in the Cinnamomum family.
-It is not only known for its warm and sweet flavour, but also for potential immune system support.
+Cinnamon is a popular spice derived from the bark of trees in the genus Cinnamomum.
+It is not only known for its warm and sweet flavour but also for potential immune system support.
 With that said, more research is needed to fully understand the extent of cinnamon's impact on the immune system.
 Cinnamon contains several beneficial compounds, including cinnamaldehyde, cinnamic acid, proanthocyanidins, tannins, linalool, pinene, and eugenol.
-These compounds give cinnamon its anti-bacterial, anti-oxidant, anti-inflammatory, and anti-fungal properties.
-Cinnamon has also been shown to be anti-diabetic, as it can help prevent diabetes because it can help regulate blood sugar levels by improving insulin sensitivity.
-Cinnamon can reduce the risk of infection by viruses, as it stops the viral cells from attaching to the cells in the body.
+These compounds contribute to cinnamon's antibacterial, antioxidant, anti-inflammatory, and antifungal properties.
+Cinnamon has also been shown to have anti-diabetic properties, as it can help prevent diabetes by regulating blood sugar levels and enhancing insulin sensitivity.
+Cinnamon can reduce the risk of viral infections by inhibiting the attachment of viral cells to cells in the body.

 Basil

 Basil, a fragrant herb belonging to the mint family, offers many benefits for immune system support.
-Basil contains several beneficial compounds, such as D-linalool, eugenol, catechins, quercetin, kaempferol, limonene, anthocyanins, terpinene, tannins, menthol, and rosmarinic acids, along with potent essential oils (23).
+This fragrant herb contains several beneficial compounds, including D-linalool, eugenol, catechins, quercetin, kaempferol, limonene, anthocyanins, terpinene, tannins, menthol, and rosmarinic acids, as well as potent essential oils.

-Linalool and eugenol give basil its anti-bacterial and anti-viral benefits, helping to support the immune system in warding off infections.
+Linalool and eugenol contribute to basil's anti-bacterial and anti-viral properties, supporting the immune system in warding off infections.
 Basil also has adaptogenic qualities.
-Adaptogens are substances that help the body adapt to stress and indirectly support the immune system by helping the body manage stress more effectively (25).
+Adaptogens are substances that help the body adapt to stress and indirectly support the immune system by helping the body manage stress more effectively.

-Basil has been found in many studies to be useful in the therapeutic treatment of cardiovascular disease and metabolic disorders such as diabetes and metabolic syndrome.
+Basil has been found in numerous studies to be beneficial in the treatment of cardiovascular disease and metabolic disorders, including diabetes and metabolic syndrome.
 It can also support the immune system by protecting the brain and liver.
-This is due to its anti-inflammatory, anti-oxidant, and anti-microbial effects.
+This is due to its anti-inflammatory, antioxidant, and anti-microbial effects.

 Rosemary

 Rosemary not only adds an aromatic flavour to dishes but also offers potential benefits for immune system support.
-Like other herbs, rosemary contains many beneficial compounds that give it its anti-oxidant and anti-inflammatory benefits that enable it to support the immune system.
-These compounds include linalool, cineole, camphor, rosmarinic acid, linonene, and rosmanol.
+Like other herbs, rosemary contains many beneficial compounds that contribute to its antioxidant and anti-inflammatory properties, enabling it to support the immune system.
+These compounds include linalool, cineole, camphor, rosmarinic acid, limonene, and romano.

 Rosemary has strong antioxidant properties.
 This is because it can stimulate the action of superoxide dismutase, an innate anti-oxidant that is produced in the body.
 Thyme and sage also produce this benefit.
-It also contains carnosic acid, which gives it anti-viral properties.
+Rosemary also contains carnosic acid, which gives it anti-viral properties.
 It does this by blocking the viral cells from multiplying.
-It is especially effective against viruses that attack the respiratory system.
+Rosemary is especially effective against viruses that attack the respiratory system.

 Lifestyle Practices for a Robust Immune System